egorelik93/PLBlog/NewLang.md

 The final lifetime is the intersection of both arguments.
 The lifetime of `&A` gets transferred to the closure.
 When calling a closure or any other trait object, since the object is actually one of the inputs, its lifetime also gets transferred to the final result along with any arguments.

-As a convenience, when writing a curried `fn` in NewLang, we can often drop `Fn` and just write
+As a convenience, when writing a curried function in NewLang, we can often drop `Fn` and just write

 ```
 fn example7(a: &A) -> &B -> &A {